What is an invasive species?

 Many invasive species clearly impair biological diversity by causing population declines, species extinctions, shifts in predator–prey dynamics, shifts in species niches, changes in habitat, and reductions in ecosystem complexity.

-In 1993, the Congressional Office of Technology Assessment reported that devastating invasions of plants, insects, aquatic invertebrates, pathogens, and other organisms have changed ecosystems and permanently diminished the biological diversity associated with them.
-Examples of these in the United States and its territories include: melaleuca (a wetlands tree), gypsy moth, spruce bark beetle, zebra mussel, larch canker, chestnut blight, and the brown tree snake.
+In 1993, the Congressional Office of Technology Assessment reported that devastating introductions of plants, insects, aquatic invertebrates, pathogens, and other organisms have changed ecosystems and permanently diminished the biological diversity associated with them.
+Examples of these in the United States and its territories include: melaleuca (a wetlands tree), spongy moth, spruce bark beetle, zebra mussel, larch canker, chestnut blight, and the brown tree snake.

 Conservation experts have found that in the United States invasive plant infestations cover 100 million acres (an area twice the size of Delaware) and are spreading at a rate of 14 percent per year.
-Past studies have also revealed that the San Francisco Bay has been invaded by a new exotic species on the average of once every 15 weeks.
+The rate of spread in MN has been declining since 2015 and the infestation rate in the Great Lakes has also declined in the last decade.

 Movement and Pathways